RoshanNDev/about-mohammad/README.md

 mohammadn4813sep11@hstat.org

 I grew up in **Pakistan** but at the age of 9 I moved to NYC.
 Starting school in NYC was pretty hard for me as I barely knew English at the time.
 I like to play videogames and basketball in my freetime.
-I also love to watch comedy movies.
+I also love to watch comedy movies on my freetime.
 My favorite movie is _Scarface_ I have watched it atleast 7 times.

 Schedule: